 For some, WordPress has become bloated and overly complicated, especially for small-scale sites that might be better served by simpler CMS options.

-If you’re looking for the latest WordPress alternatives, the following options are the ones to consider in my opinion.
+If you’re looking for the latest WordPress alternatives, the following options are some great ones to consider.

 Historically, WordPress started out as blogging software.
 Now, it’s grown into a full-fledged CMS that can run any type of site — it’s capable of being the publishing platform of online stores, photo galleries, online directories, and any other variety of sites you can think of — which, for software, spells bloat, complexity and excess features you don’t need if you simply want to run a blog.